maxharlow/tutorials/working-with-geographical-data/README.md

     $ ls source

-What we are seeing here are a number of datasets in the [Shapefile format] (https://en.wikipedia.org/wiki/Shapefile), which is commonly used by governments and other agencies to distribute geographical data.
+What we are seeing here are a number of datasets in the [Shapefile format](https://en.wikipedia.org/wiki/Shapefile), which is commonly used by governments and other agencies to distribute geographical data.
 The main Shapefiles containing geometry have the `shp` extension, and the other files that have the same name but different extensions  (`shx`, `dbf`, etc) are other linked bits of data -- we will come back to these later.

 We are interested in the dataset named `London_Borough_Excluding_MHW`, which gives us the geometry for each of the boroughs, excluding the MHW, or mean high water.
 This is an average of high tides taken over a period of years which has then been removed from the borough geometries.
 This is handy, as although technically the London boroughs that border the Thames extend out into the middle of the river we normally expect to see an empty void where the Thames runs when we look at a map of London.
-This dataset also includes geometry for the City of London, despite it [technically not being a London borough] (https://en.wikipedia.org/wiki/City_of_London).
+This dataset also includes geometry for the City of London, despite it [technically not being a London borough](https://en.wikipedia.org/wiki/City_of_London).

-We can preview the Shapefile to see what we have by opening the `shp` file on [MapShaper] (http://mapshaper.org/).
+We can preview the Shapefile to see what we have by opening the `shp` file on [MapShaper](http://mapshaper.org/).

 Converting to GeoJson